HappySeaFox/sail/README.md

 # SAIL: Squirrel Abstract Image Libraries

-SAIL is a fast and lightweight cross-platform image decoding and encoding library providing multi-leveled APIs from one-liners to complex use-cases with custom I/O sources. :sailboat:
+SAIL is a fast and lightweight cross-platform image decoding and encoding library providing multi-leveled APIs, from one-liners to complex use cases with custom I/O sources. :sailboat:

-SAIL is a fork of ksquirrel-libs which was a set of C++ image codecs for KSquirrel image viewer.
+SAIL is a fork of ksquirrel-libs, which was a set of C++ image codecs for the KSquirrel image viewer.
 See [http://ksquirrel.sourceforge.net](http://ksquirrel.sourceforge.net).

-Author: Dmitry Baryshev.
+Author: Dmitry Baryshev

 ## Target audience

 - Image viewers.
 - Game developers.
-- Anyone who needs loading or saving images in different image formats and having lightweight and comprehensive API for that.
+- Anyone who needs to load or save images in different image formats and who requires a lightweight and comprehensive API for that.

 ## Features overview

-- easy-to-use C and C++ interfaces.
+- Easy-to-use C and C++ interfaces
-- 4 levels of APIs depending on your needs: `junior`, `advanced`, `deep diver`, and `technical diver`.
+- Four levels of APIs, depending on your needs: `junior`, `advanced`, `deep diver`, and `technical diver`.
   See [EXAMPLES](EXAMPLES.md) for more.
-- Reading images from file and memory.
+- Reading images from file and memory
-- Writing images to file and memory.
+- Writing images to file and memory
-- I/O abstraction for technical divers.
+- I/O abstraction for technical divers
 - Image formats are supported by dynamically loaded codecs (plugins).
-- It's guaranteed that every plugin is able to read and output to memory pixels in `BPP24-RGB` and `BPP32-RGBA` formats.
+- It's guaranteed that every plugin is able to read and output to memory pixels in the `BPP24-RGB` and `BPP32-RGBA` formats.
   Supporting other output pixel formats is plugin-specific.
 - Reading and writing images in numerous plugin-specific pixel formats.
-For example, the JPEG plugin is able to read `RGB` and `YCbCr` images and output them to memory as `Grayscale` pixels and vice versa.
+For example, the JPEG plugin is able to read `RGB` and `YCbCr` images and output them to memory as `Grayscale` pixels, and vice versa.
 - Reading images and outputting them to memory in source pixel format for those who want to kick the hell out of images manually.
-For example, one may want to work with raw `CMYK` pixels in a printing image.
+For example, one may want to work with raw `CMYK` pixels in a print image.
   :warning: Some plugins might not support outputting source pixels.
-- Reading and writing meta information like JPEG comments.
+- Read and write meta information like JPEG comments
-- Easily extensible with new image formats for those who want to implement a specific codec for his/her needs.
+- Easily extensible with new image formats for those who want to implement a specific codec for his/her needs
 - Qt, SDL, and pure C examples

 ## Features NOT provided

-- image editing capabilities (filtering, distortion, scaling etc.).
+- Image editing capabilities (filtering, distortion, scaling, etc.)
-- color space conversion functions.
+- Color space conversion functions
-- color management functions (applying ICC profiles etc.).
+- Color management functions (applying ICC profiles etc.)
-- EXIF rotation.
+- EXIF rotation

 ## Supported image formats